SatsumaLabs/persistent-spatial/README.md

 # persistent-spatial

-This package implements type for storing geographic coordinates that can be used with any database which supports Word64.
+This package implements a type for storing and indexing geographic coordinates which can be used with any database which supports Word64.

-See the haddocks for details
+See the haddocks for details.